 Sydney Jewish Museum - Darlinghurst

 Since its opening in 1992 the Sydney Jewish Museum has become an integral part of the cultural life of Sydney.
 The Museum is dedicated to documenting and teaching the history and lessons of the Holocaust.
-We commemorate the lives of the six million Jews murdered by the Nazis and their collaborators, honour the survivors and pay tribute to the "Righteous Among Nations"
+They commemorate the lives of the six million Jews murdered by the Nazis and their collaborators, honour the survivors and pay tribute to the "Righteous Among Nations".

 The Museum challenges visitors' perception of democracy, morality, social justice and human rights.
 The Museums' timeline invites visitors to explore Jewish history from its Biblical origin in the Ancient Near East to the thriving community in Australia.